nunores/Java-Compiler/README.md

 - Ensures `void` functions don’t return a value

 #### Arrays
-- Indexed expressions are initialized and integers
+- Indexed expressions are initialized and are integers
 - Only array variables are indexed
 - `.length` used only on arrays